historic-trails/website/citation-guide.md

 Last name, first name.
 "Title." _Publication_ volume, number (date): page number(s).
 Lubers, H. L. "[William Bent's Family and the Indians of the Plains](https://www.historycolorado.org/sites/default/files/media/document/2018/ColoradoMagazine_v13n1_January1936.pdf)." _Colorado Magazine_ 13, no. 1 (January 1936): 19-22.

+#Common mistakes/issues

+- include page numbers (government documents sometimes have funky numbering, but more info is better than less)
+- be consistent (Chicago style is the default for historical writing, so it's a good place to start if you're feeling lost)
+- cluster your footnote tags at the very bottom of the document (this makes your citations easier to edit after the fact)
+- for footnotes, just use the author's last name and page number (separated by a comma)
+- be sensitive of links and permissions (someone reading your article may not be able to access the UNM Libraries server, so best not to include a link in the first place)